max0x7ba/atomic_queue/README.md

 ```
 vcpkg install atomic-queue
 ```

+## Install using conan
+Follow the official tutorial on [how to consume conan packages](https://docs.conan.io/2/tutorial/consuming_packages.html).
+Details specific to this library are available in [ConanCenter](https://conan.io/center/recipes/atomic_queue).

 ## Benchmark build and run instructions
 The containers provided are header-only class templates that require only `#include <atomic_queue/atomic_queue.h>`, no building/installing is necessary.